Series: Law & Order: Special Victims Unit aka: Lawand Order SVU

 Well, except for the fact that Alejandro calls Ken "mi amor".

 Butt Monkey: Dale Stuckey, the overeager, inexperienced Crime Scene Unit technician.
 Although he is initially incompetent (and extremely annoying) the other characters act like he's being a babbling, annoying moron no matter what.
-When he does contribute something valid, though, it's generally presenting in such an annoying manner they snap at him anyway.
+When he does contribute something valid, though, it's generally presented in such an annoying manner they snap at him anyway.

 Cassandra Truth: The mother in "Locum" insists that her daughter was lured away by an older girl with red hair who was wearing a green top and orange shorts.
 It takes ten years to prove she was right because no one thought to check the rest of the pictures of a suspected photographer.